datalab-org/datalab/pydatalab/docs/INSTALL.md

 *datalab* uses MongoDB as its database backend.
 This requires a MongoDB server to be running on your desired host machine.

-1. Install the free MongoDB community edition (see the full instructions for your OS on the [MongoDB website](https://docs.mongodb.com/manual/installation/)).
+1. Install the free MongoDB community edition (v8 is the currently supported version) -- see the full instructions for your OS on the [MongoDB website](https://docs.mongodb.com/manual/installation/).
-    * For MacOS users, MongoDB is available via [HomeBrew](https://github.com/mongodb/homebrew-brew).
-    * You can alternatively run the MongoDB via Docker using the config in this package with `docker compose up database` (see [deployment instructions](deployment.md)).
+    * You can alternatively run the MongoDB via Docker using the config in this package with `docker compose up database`; if you run into platform-dependent permissions issues you can use a [`docker-compose.override.yml`](https://docs.docker.com/compose/how-tos/multiple-compose-files/merge/) file to adjust things for your system (see [deployment instructions](deployment.md) for more details of the Dockerised installation process).
+    * For MacOS users, MongoDB is also available via [HomeBrew](https://github.com/mongodb/homebrew-brew).
+    * You will need to ensure that MongoDB is running (rather than just installed) -- either run manually each time you run the `pydatalab` server set up MongoDB to run as a service on your computer.
     * If you wish to view the database directly, MongoDB has several GUIs, e.g. [MongoDB Compass](https://www.mongodb.com/products/compass) or [Studio 3T](https://robomongo.org/).
-    * For persistence, you will need to set up MongoDB to run as a service on your computer (or run manually each time you run the `pydatalab` server).

 #### Python setup